 5RB is a set of barristers’ chambers at 5 Raymond Buildings, Gray’s Inn, which specialises in media and entertainment law, sports law, and related human rights law.
 Site content includes full text judgments from cases involving 5RB barristers, and in-house articles.

 The Advertising Standards Authority (ASA) regulates advertising across all UK media, and the Committee of Advertising Practice (CAP) is responsible for writing the advertising codes which the ASA applies.
 This is their joint web site.
-It includes the current editions of the codes on the CAP site, a searchable database of recent adjudications, compliance reports, research reports, and recent annual reports.
+It includes the current editions of the CAP codes, ASA rulings made in the last five years, compliance reports, research reports, and annual reports.